 This building weaves a tale that would please both apartment renters and Logan Square neighbors who would like to see more preservation of historic buildings.
-The apartments at The Grand Logan Lodge take an existing structure that had been part of the neighborhood for generations, in this case a former Presbyterian church, and convert it into modern homes for renters.
+The apartments at The Grand Logan Lodge take an existing structure that had been part of the neighborhood for generations, in this case, a former Presbyterian church, and convert it into modern homes for renters.
 The old church building is nicely preserved and reused as the template for apartments with lofty ceiling heights and original structural details.

 The Lofts at River East

-Chicago is in a league of its own when it comes to tall building construction but the waterfront property in Chicago is quite notable, too.
+Chicago is in a league of its own when it comes to tall building construction, but the waterfront property in Chicago is quite notable, too.
 Many of Chicago's most prized waterfront apartment properties got their start back in the days when Chicago's waterways were doing serious work to bring commerce into the growing metropolis.
-Since the Chicago River got its course reversed by engineers and much of downtown, including the waterfront parcels along the river, shifted from an industrial port to prime location for residential properties, a few of the sturdy warehouses along the water became apartments or condos.
-The Lofts at River East are one of these outstanding repurposed buildings, boasting hundreds of luxury loft apartments for rent that offer balconies with views of the Ogden Slip, Navy Pier and Lake Michigan.
+Since the Chicago River got its course reversed by engineers and much of downtown, including the waterfront parcels along the river, shifted from an industrial port to a prime location for residential properties, a few of the sturdy warehouses along the water became apartments or condos.
+The Lofts at River East are one of these outstanding repurposed buildings, boasting hundreds of luxury loft apartments for rent that offer balconies with views of the Ogden Slip, Navy Pier, and Lake Michigan.

 Mid-Century Marvels for Renters